deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Flushes a flow if its first packet were older then this interval.
+Flushes the PCap buffer of a flow if it has not been flushed for this interval.

 ### TOA (TCP Option Address) {#processors.packet.toa}